Understanding Our Patterns: Notes on Schemas

 Some schemas that show up frequently in therapy:

 • Abandonment/Instability: The belief that people you're close to will leave or be unreliable.
-You might cling desperately to relationships (surrender), avoid getting close to anyone (avoid), or leave people first before they can leave you (overcompensate).
+You might select partners and significant others who are unavailable or unpredictable (surrender), avoid intimate relationships altogether out of fear of abandonment (avoidance), or push partners and significant others away: either with clinging, possessive, or controlling behaviors, or by leaving before they can leave you (overcompensation).
 Some people cycle between these - pursuing someone intensely, then pulling away when they get close, then panicking and clinging again.
+Others oscillate between surrender (choosing unreliable partners) and overcompensation (leaving first to avoid being left).

 • Defectiveness/Shame: The belief that you're fundamentally flawed or unlovable.
-You might hide your true self and expect rejection (surrender), avoid deep relationships entirely (avoid), or perform perfection compulsively to prove you're not defective (overcompensate).
+You might choose critical partners and significant others who put you down (surrender), avoid sharing "shameful" thoughts and feelings with partners and significant others due to fear of rejection (avoidance), or behave in a critical or superior way toward others, trying to come across as "perfect" (overcompensation).
 Many people oscillate between these strategies - hiding in some areas while overcompensating in others, or switching strategies depending on the situation.

 • Unrelenting Standards: The belief that you must meet extremely high standards to be acceptable.
-You might push yourself relentlessly and never feel good enough (surrender), procrastinate or avoid challenges where you might not excel (avoid), or rebelliously reject all standards (overcompensate).
+You might attempt to perform perfectly and set high standards for yourself and others (surrender), avoid taking on work tasks or procrastinate (avoidance), or throw out high standards altogether and settle for belowaverage performance (overcompensation).
 Many people flip between perfectionism in valued areas and complete avoidance in areas where they fear falling short.

 • Self-Sacrifice: The belief that you must put others' needs before your own to be good or worthy.
-You might overextend yourself constantly and feel guilty about self-care (surrender), avoid relationships where people need you (avoid), or become selfish and refuse to give to others (overcompensate).
+You might engage in self-denial and do too much for others and not enough for yourself (surrender), avoid close relationships (avoidance), or become angry at significant others for not reciprocating or showing appreciation, and decide to do nothing for others anymore (overcompensation).
+Many alternate between excessive giving and resentful withdrawal.

 • Approval-Seeking/Recognition-Seeking: The belief that your worth depends on others' approval or admiration.
-You might shape yourself to others' expectations (surrender), avoid situations where you might be judged (avoid), or act provocatively and reject others' opinions (overcompensate).
+You might draw attention of others to your accomplishments related to status (surrender), avoid relationships with admired individuals out of fear of not gaining their approval (avoidance), or act flagrantly to gain the disapproval of admired individuals (overcompensation).
 You might oscillate between people-pleasing and rebellious rejection of others' views.

 These aren't just thoughts you can think your way out of.
 They're deeply embedded patterns with powerful emotional weight behind them, formed when you were younger and your brain was making sense of your world as best it could.